restaumatic/restaumatic-api/docs/API.md

 - `productId` is unique for each specific variant (size) of a menu item.
 - In case of online payment we call webhooks after payment was successfully processed.

+**Half and half pizzas**

+Half and half pizzas are encoded as ordinary items.
+However, they use fixed UUID for `productId` and `variant.id`.
+The latter may be used to obtain information on pizza size.
+The information about parts, i.e. base pizza name, product and variant ids and topping adjustments are encoded in `extra.parts` attribute of an item in similar fashion to regular pizzas.
+Half and half pizzas may be also disabled by the restaurant in the admin panel.

+Split pizza product UUID: `bb696623-ac72-5850-81bf-759b54e23b27` Variant id by Restaumatic size in Restaumatic system:
+1. `3909adee-2fd3-5af8-bd5f-03e33ed48b7d`
+1. `7bbf5ddc-a0b4-5d8e-9733-83640c3a394f`
+1. `e9d0b342-c380-52dc-ba53-8ada2c20f1fb`
+1. `517ccb0b-c4a9-5bcc-8e06-89861bb54ff7`
+1. `84383e8f-d602-55a6-842a-6feecd5b287d`

 **Order (webhook payload)**

 | **Field**                | **Type**            |                                                                                      |